-- providing a range of appropriate housing options, including c) compact, higher density housing types, affordable housing and special needs housing that have regard for historical neighbourhoods within the downtown; - incorporating sustainability and climate resilient development d) that achieves the Region's climate resiliency and sustainability objectives, in accordance Section 3.2, while maintaining the local heritage; and - implementing mobility choices that facilitate active transportation e) and cycling that contribute to main street shopping and the overall economic development of the downtown. - 3.3.37 Promote downtowns as focal points of culture, art, entertainment and assembly through the provision of public squares, cultural facilities, parks and other community services. - 3.3.38 Promote a high-quality public realm, in accordance with Policy 3.3.3. - 3.3.39 Require area municipal official plans to support downtowns with policies that: - a) strengthen the intended role and character of the downtown; - b) enhance and conserve historic and cultural resources and functions: - provide for appropriate development that addresses the built, c) natural and cultural heritage of the downtown within which it is situated: - d) guide development, redevelopment and intensification while protecting and preserving heritage buildings, features and functions: - support the restoration and where appropriate, the adaptive reuse e) of heritage buildings; - f) provide an appropriate interface or transition between new developments and heritage buildings or heritage conservation districts: - provide for development that is compatible with existing g) communities: and - identify the core values and function of the downtown(s). h) - Promote built and cultural heritage awareness throughout the region and support area municipal efforts to establish heritage conservation districts and areas.
+- providing a range of appropriate housing options, including compact, higher density housing types, affordable housing and special needs housing that have regard for historical neighbourhoods within the downtown; - sustainability and climate resilient development that achieves the Region's climate resiliency and sustainability objectives, in accordance Section 3.2, while maintaining the local heritage; and - e) mobility choices that facilitate active transportation and cycling that contribute to main street shopping and the overall economic development of the downtown. - 3.3.36 Promote downtowns as focal point of culture, art, entertainment and assembly through the provision of public squares, cultural facilities, parks and other community services. - 3.3.37 Promote a high-quality public realm, in accordance with Policy 3.3.3. - 3.3.38 Require area municipal official plans to support downtowns with policies that: - a) strengthen the intended role and character of the downtown; - b) enhance and preserve historic and cultural resources and functions; - provide for appropriate development that addresses the built, natural and cultural heritage of the downtown within which it is situated; - guide development, redevelopment and intensification while protecting and preserving heritage buildings, features and functions; - e) support the restoration and where appropriate, the adaptive reuse of heritage buildings; - f) provide an appropriate interface or transition between new developments and heritage buildings or heritage conservation districts; - g) provide for development that is compatible with existing communities; and - h) identify the core values and function of the downtown(s).

-- Encourage area municipalities to: - adopt policies to protect and enhance cultural heritage resources in a) their official plans; - utilize the Ontario Heritage Act to conserve, protect and enhance b) the built and cultural heritage resources of the municipality; - establish and maintain Municipal Heritage Committees to consult c) on matters relating to built and cultural heritage resources and landscapes during the planning process and the designation of heritage conservation districts and properties as provided for in the Ontario Heritage Act; - update municipal heritage registers on a regular basis; d) - create urban design standards in historic districts and areas to e) reflect the history, character and streetscape; and - create and retain a list of cultural heritage landscape features and f) include official plan policies to protect and enhance these features throughout the region. - 3.3.42 Engage with Indigenous communities, along with area municipalities, and consider their interests when identifying, protecting and managing cultural heritage and archaeological resources. - 3.3.43 Encourage built and cultural resource conservation through adaptive reuse.
-Where original uses cannot be maintained, promote opportunities for adaptive reuse of heritage structures and sites, including the recycling of building materials, wherever feasible. - Evaluate and conserve, where possible, cultural heritage resources in all 3.3.44 capital works projects. - Support the development of scenic lookouts or staging areas outside 3.3.45 the Urban Area in appropriate areas to promote the preservation and utilization of the region's cultural landscapes.
+- 3.3.39 Promote built and cultural heritage awareness throughout the region and support area municipal efforts to establish heritage conservation districts and areas. - 3.3.40 Encourage area municipalities to: - a) adopt policies to protect and enhance cultural heritage resources in their official plans; - b) utilize the Ontario Heritage Act to conserve, protect and enhance the built and cultural heritage resources of the municipality; - establish and maintain Municipal Heritage Committees to consult on matters relating to built and cultural heritage resources and landscapes during the planning process and the designation of heritage conservation districts and properties as provided for in the Ontario Heritage Act; - d) update municipal heritage registers on a regular basis; and - e) create urban design standards in historic districts and areas to reflect the history, character and streetscape. - 3.3.41 Engage with Indigenous communities, along with area municipalities, and consider their interests when identifying, protecting and managing cultural heritage and archaeological resources. - 3.3.42 Encourage built and cultural resource conservation through adaptive reuse.
+Where original uses cannot be maintained, promote opportunities for adaptive reuse of heritage structures and sites, including the recycling of building materials, wherever feasible. - 3.3.43 Evaluate and conserve, where possible, cultural heritage resources in all capital works projects. - 3.3.44 Support the development of scenic lookouts or staging areas outside the Urban Area in appropriate areas to promote the preservation and utilization of the region's cultural landscapes. - 3.3.45 Encourage area municipalities to create and retain a list of cultural heritage landscape features and include official plan policies to protect and enhance these features throughout the region.